 - How do you ensure flexibility, as use cases shift and change depending on the needs of the business?

-You need to answer these questions to start with use cases.
+You need to answer these questions to assess potential data catalog use cases that matters most to your business.
 This is key to implementing an iterative, agile approach to data governance.

 Put data quality under your data governance umbrella